open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 When this model is targeted for an attack it may try to evade the attack if it still has Command Points remaining.
 Spend one Command Point and move this model up to 2 inches directly to the left or right of its forward direction.
 This model may re-roll any failed Defence rolls from the attack that targetted it.

-## Targets

-Ships with enemy ships in their Assault Range may choose any enemy model as their target when making an attack.

 ## Special Rules

-The following new special rules apply to units and weapons in Starfighter.
+The following new special rules apply to units and weapons in Squadrons.

 | Unit Special Rules | Details |
 | :----------------- | :------ |